aschmolck/mlabwrap/README.txt

  ImportError: libeng.so: cannot open shared object file: No such file or directory

-then chances are that the relevant matlab libraries are not in you library path.
+then chances are that the relevant Matlab libraries are not in you library path.
 You can rectify this situation in a number of ways; let's assume your running linux and that the libraries are in ``/opt/matlab/bin/glnx86/`` (**NOTE**: *this used to be ``/opt/matlab/extern/lib/glnx86/`` in versions